danrneal/bookshelf-app/README.md

 ### Base URL

-When running locally with the built in flask server, the base url is as follows:
+When running locally with the built in flask server, the base URL is as follows:

 ```bash
 http://127.0.0.1:5000/